Youngercy/Chenyu-Fang/content/publication/paper8/index.md

 ---
-title: 'Comparing Variant Megaregional Complex Networks in the China Great Bay Area- A Multi-Scale Analysis Based on Mobile Phone Signaling Data'
+title: 'Measuring Accessibility and Equity of Residential Parks and Green Spaces Under Residential Spatial Segregation Based on TB-i2SFCA and SHAP.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Fang, C.
+- Fang, C.*
-  - Chen, R.
-  - Zhou, L.*
+- Zhou, L.
-  - Liu, X.
+- Liu, S.
-  - Werner, M.
+- Silva, E.

 # Author notes (optional)
 #author_notes: